GALAPAGOS MASTER - GALAPAGOS ISLANDS

 DAY 1 - MONDAY

-Day 1: San Cristóbal Island
+AM: San Cristóbal

-briefings and lunch.
+Embarkation between 14:00 and 14:30 followed by introductions, boat and safety briefings and lunch.
 There will usually be a shallow check dive scheduled in the afternoon.

-check out dive.
+After boarding at San Cristóbal, all diving guests on board Galapagos Master will carry out a check out dive.
 Carried out in a sheltered bay in an excellent shallow spot, at a max depth of

 9m (30ft), this will allow you to check your dive gear but also become acquainted with some of the local marine life.